Romen Theatre: Theatre history

 An undated photo depicting "The Gypsy Theatre" in the USSR, from the New York Public Library's Billy Rose Theatre Collection.

 On 24 January 1931 the Romani theatre studio "Indo-Romen" opened in Moscow.
 Within a month, the studio performed its first work.

 The first director and the first music composer of "Indo-Romen" were Jewish activists, Moishe Goldblat and Semen Bugachevsky.
 Alexander Tyshler was most often invited for stage design.

-On 16 December 1931 the studio showed its first full musical-dramathic performance Life on Wheels (Жизнь на колёсах).
+On 16 December 1931 the studio showed its first full musical-dramatic performance Life on Wheels (Жизнь на колёсах).
 It consisted of three acts and was based on a play by Romani author Alexandr Germano.
 After that performance, the studio was renamed the Romen Theatre.
 The first theatre director was Georgy Lebedev (a Rusko Rom).

 Since 1940, the theatre does all its performances in Russian.

 The current theatre director (2008) is Nikolai Slichenko, a Romani actor famous in Russia.